tpfk7/Portfolio-1-Project-Submission/README.md

 - **Greyscale**

     - Each page has multiple images to keep the user engaged and to give them a visual reference.
-The greyscale adds a touch of interactivity to the user.
+The greyscale upon hover adds a touch of interactivity to the user.

     ![screenshot](documentation/features/feature-greyscale.png)

     - **Timeline**

-    - On the index page there is a timeline to at the bottom of the page to give the user a easy to read visual aid to give them a brief overview of the Colosseum before they go to the more in depth sections.
+    - On the index page there is a timeline to at the bottom of the page to give the user a easy to read visual aid, giving them a brief overview of the Colosseum before they go to the more in-depth sections.

     ![screenshot](documentation/features/feature-timeline.png)